-Christianson Grantees Promote Quality Education and Public Health in Latin America
+Christianson Fellows Promote Quality Education and Public Health in Latin America

 Tiffany Brown, a Princeton in Latin America Fellow, will spend one year working with Yspaniola, a non-profit organization in the Dominican Republic aiming to address educational inequalities, as well as provide documentation support for Haitian immigrants and Dominicans of Haitian descent.
 Yspaniola works with residents of Batey Liberdad, a marginalized community, to create programs such as a learning center and a university-scholarship program to better support education advancement.